Search: 1730 results

 "Whenever the foul spirit goes out of a man, it wanders about in deserts in search of rest, but cannot find it.

-And the crowds that gathered about Him were so great that He got into a boat and remained sitting in it, while all the crowd stood on the seashore.
+and such a great crowd gathered about him that he got into a boat and sat in it, while all the crowd stood on the beach.

 He answered them, "You have been given knowledge about the secrets of the kingdom from heaven, but it hasn't been given to them,